-Ride were formed in Oxfordshire, England, in 1988 by guitarist/vocalist Andy Bell, vocalist/guitarist Mark Gardener, bassist Stephan Queralt, and drummer Loz Colbert when the group was still in its late teens.
-The band soon earned a dedicated following through their blisteringly loud, intense live shows.
+Ride were formed in Oxfordshire, England, in 1988 by guitarist/vocalist Andy Bell, vocalist/guitarist Mark Gardener, bassist Stephan Queralt, and drummer Loz Colbert when the group members were still in their late teens.
+The band soon earned a dedicated following through its blisteringly loud, intense live shows.
 Creation Records signed the band in 1989 and the group released its self-titled debut EP later in the year.
 Not only did the British music critics praise the Ride EP, but it climbed into the lower reaches of the U.K. charts.

 Play, Ride's second EP, appeared in the spring of 1990 and it surpassed the success of its predecessor, entering the Top 40 upon its release.
 Ride continued to gain new fans and quickly became darlings of the U.K. press.
 Nowhere, the group's first album, was released at the end of the year and became a significant hit in England, peaking at number 14.
 The band's third EP, Fall, was released in the summer of 1991 and became a Top 20 hit in the U.K. Ride released their second album, Going Blank Again, in the spring of 1992.
-Going Blank Again was successful, particularly in the U.K. where its first single, "Leave Them All Behind," went into the Top Ten, but didn't increase their audience dramatically.
+Going Blank Again was successful -- particularly in the U.K., where first single "Leave Them All Behind" went into the Top Ten -- but it didn't increase their audience dramatically.